-Arguably, δ is higher in environments where bank assets other than reserves are very illiquid, and where the incidence of systemic stresses are positively serially correlated.
+Arguably, the convenience yield on reserves \mathcal{S} is higher in environments where bank assets other than reserves are very illiquid, and where the incidence of systemic stresses are positively serially correlated.
 This then leads to the possible desirability of ex-post central bank intervention.
-The central bank could try to bring down $\overline{r_1}$ by lending to banks at date 1 if the economy becomes liquidity stressed.
-However, emergency borrowing from the central bank could be problematic if it prompts rumors of potential stress at the bank (see Hu and Zhang (2020) or Nelson (2022) for example), which cause other lending to freeze up.
+The central bank could try to bring down $\overline{\mathcal{V}}1$ by lending to banks at date 1 if the economy becomes liquidity stressed.
+However, emergency borrowing from the central bank, whether from the discount window or the newly created Statutory Repo Facility, could be problematic if it prompts rumors of potential stress at the bank (see Hu and Zhang (2020) or Nelson (2022) for example), which cause other lending to freeze up.

 Assuming banks overcome such stigma in extreme situations, there are still important caveats here.
 First, the most effective way for the central bank to intervene ex post is for it to lend unsecured into the interbank market.
 However, this entails significant risk of central bank loan losses.
 If it does lend against high-quality securities, though, the financial sector will have to hold those high-quality securities ex ante.
 If they are financed with deposit issuance, they add no extra liquidity to a stressed bank, even allowing for central bank lending against them.
 Of course, the central bank can broaden the range of assets it will lend against (for example, lend against corporate securities) even while increasing the size of the haircut it levies on collateral value.
 The larger the quantum of intervention, the more the central bank is likely to depart from alleviating just liquidity risk, instead taking on other risks such as credit risk.
-14

 All this suggests that there may be a maximum aggregate amount the central bank will feel comfortable injecting in reserves over date 0 and date 1 without taking credit- or political risk (for instance, an amount limited by the aggregate quantum of safe or eligible assets in the economy).
-If so, it is
+If so, it is easy to show that ex-ante central bank balance sheet expansion not only enhances the claims banks write on liquidity at date 0, but also reduces the extent of ex-post central bank intervention, increasing the cumintervention equilibrium date-1 interest rate.